niranjv/ml-notes/README.md

 * Spherical clusters
 * Clusters of similar size
 * All clusters have similar variance
-* Sum of Squared Errors is an appropriate clustering metric for the data
+* Sum of Squared Errors (variance) is an appropriate clustering metric for the data
 * All clusters are equally likely

 ### Comparison with Gaussian Mixture Models